Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Southwark and are not the council.
 About us

-The Dulwich Neighbourhood Community Meeting was scheduled to discuss the allocation of funds for several local programmes.
-Key items included the Cleaner Greener Safer (CGS) capital funding, the Neighbourhoods Fund, and the Devolved Highways Budget for the 2026-27 financial year.
+The Dulwich Neighbourhood Community Meeting was scheduled to discuss the allocation of funds for local improvement projects.
+Key items on the agenda included the distribution of capital funding for the Cleaner Greener Safer programme and the Devolved Highways Budget, as well as the allocation of revenue grants through the Neighbourhoods Fund.

 Cleaner Greener Safer (CGS) 2026-27: Capital Funding Allocation

-The meeting was scheduled to consider the allocation of £89,850 for the Cleaner Greener Safer (CGS) capital programme in the Dulwich Neighbourhood.
-This funding is intended for projects that aim to make local areas cleaner, greener, or safer, and must result in permanent physical improvements.
-The report pack indicated a recommendation to approve the reallocation of £4,650 from previous years' underspends and project cancellations, alongside an allocation of £85,200 for new projects.
-The CGS programme, running since 2003, funds capital improvements such as park enhancements, playground upgrades, lighting, and security measures, aligning with the council's Fairer Greener Safer – Southwark Council Delivery Plan 2022-2026 and the Streets for People Strategy 2023-2030 .
-The report also highlighted potential health benefits from funded projects, including improved mental wellbeing through access to nature and increased physical activity, as well as contributions to the council's ambition to become carbon neutral by 2030.
-A list of proposed projects for the Dulwich Neighbourhood, including initiatives like the Dulwich Picture Gallery Garden Project, St Thomas More Youth Club equipment, and various park improvements, was included in Appendix 1 of the report pack.
+The meeting was scheduled to consider the allocation of £89,850 for the Cleaner Greener Safer (CGS) capital programme in the Dulwich Neighbourhood area for the 2026-27 financial year.
+This funding is intended for projects that aim to make local areas cleaner, greener, or safer.
+The report pack indicated a recommendation to approve the reallocation of £4,650 from previous years' underspends and project cancellations, alongside a new allocation of £85,200.
+The CGS programme, running since 2003, funds capital improvements such as park enhancements, playground upgrades, street lighting, and tackling grot spots 1.
+The report highlighted that this programme aligns with the council's policies on sustainability, regeneration, and community engagement, as detailed in the Fairer Greener Safer – Southwark Council Delivery Plan 2022-2026 and the Streets for People Strategy 2023-2030 2.
+The report also noted potential health benefits from funded projects, such as improved mental wellbeing through access to nature and increased physical activity.
+Climate change implications were also considered, with projects expected to support the council's ambition to become carbon neutral by 2030.
+A list of 23 applications for CGS funding was provided in Appendix 1 of the report pack.

 Allocation of Neighbourhood Grants 2026-27 (Neighbourhoods Fund)